ArcanaFramework/arcana/README.rst

    :alt: Docs

-Abstraction of Repository-Centric ANAlysis (Arcana_) is Python framework for "repository-centric" analyses of study groups (e.g. NeuroImaging studies) built on the Pydra_ dataflow engine.
+Abstraction of Repository-Centric ANAlysis (Arcana_) is Python framework for "repository-centric" analyses of data tree (e.g. NeuroImaging studies) built on the Pydra_ dataflow engine.

+Arcana_ manages all interactions with "store" the data tree is stored in via adapter layers designed for specific repository software or data structures (e.g. XNAT or BIDS).
-Arcana_ interacts closely with a data store (e.g. XNAT repository or BIDS dataset), storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
+Intermediate outputs are stored, along with the parameters used to derive them, back into the store for reuse by subsequent analysis steps.

-Analysis workflows are constructed and executed using the Pydra_ package, and can either be run locally or submitted to HPC schedulers using Pydra_'s execution plugins.
-For a requested analysis output, Arcana determines the required processing steps by querying the repository to check for missing intermediate outputs before constructing the workflow graph.
+Analysis workflows are constructed and executed using the Pydra_ dataflow API, and can either be run locally or submitted to cloud or HPC clusters using Pydra_'s various execution plugins.
+For a requested output, Arcana determines the required processing steps by querying the store to check for missing intermediate outputs and parameter changes before constructing the required workflow graph.

 Documentation
 -------------